Billy Arce

-Billy Vladimir Arce Mina (born 12 July 1998) is an Ecuadorian footballer who plays for Uruguayan club Peñarol.
-He can play either as a left winger or a forward.
+Billy Vladimir Arce Mina (born 12 July 1998) is an Ecuadorian footballer who plays either as a left winger or a forward for Atletico Nacional.

 Club career

-Early career - Independiente del Valle
+Independiente del Valle

 Born in Esmeraldas, Arce finished his formation with Independiente del Valle, after playing for Emelec, CSCD Fedeguayas and CSCD La Paz.
 He made his first-team debut for the former on 5 February 2017, starting and scoring the game's only through a penalty kick in a home defeat of Deportivo Cuenca.

 On 25 November 2017, Arce scored a brace in a 4–1 home routing of Guayaquil City.
 He finished his first senior campaign with 12 goals in 39 appearances, being the club's second-best goalscorer behind Michael Estrada.

 Brighton & Hove Albion

 On 3 August 2018, Independiente del Valle confirmed Arce's transfer to Premier League side Brighton & Hove Albion.
-On 1 March 2022, Brighton & Hove Albion reached an agreement with Arce to terminate his contract.
+His new club officially announced the deal four days later, on a reported four-year contract.